nolanbconaway/raspi-nyc-train-display/readme.md

 ### MTA Checker

-The MTA realtime API is queried efficiently, only when I (Nolan) have decided new.information is needed.
+The MTA realtime API is queried efficiently, only when I (Nolan) have decided new information is needed.
 The rules are based on:

 1. The last time the API was queried.
 At a minimum checking every `N` seconds, default 300, but not more than once per `M` seconds (default 60).
 2. When upcoming arrivals are scheduled, checking if a known arrival has elapsed.